 The audio equivalent of a landscape, a natural soundscape is the combination of an area’s natural sounds.
-Natural soundscapes can include everything from animal and bird sounds to rushing water, wind through vegetation, glacial crevassing, and thermal or volcanic activity.
+Natural soundscapes can include everything from animal and bird sounds to rushing water, wind through vegetation, glacial crevassing, to thermal or volcanic activity.
 The amplitude of these sounds is measured in a unit known as decibels (dB), which is similar to the Richter scale for earthquakes because an increase of 10 dB equals a 10-fold increase in intensity.
 Below are some examples of sound pressure levels measured in national parks.

 Sound Level (dBA)1

 Threshold of human hearing

 Crickets at 5 meters

 Cannon fire at 150 meters

 1Sound levels are often adjusted ("weighted") to match the hearing abilities of a given animal.
 Sound levels adjusted for human hearing are expressed as dB(A).

 These sounds are vital to the natural functioning of ecosystems.
 For example, they play important roles in the ability of wildlife to communicate, establish territory, find prey or avoid predation, experience courtship rituals and mate, and protect young.

 Natural soundscapes also integral to the experiences visitors have in wild places like the Mount Rainier Wilderness.
 The sounds of elk bugling and glaciers cracking - or mountain music - can create a sense of awe that connects us to the splendor of a natural environment.
 In fact, a system-wide survey of park visitors revealed that nearly as many visitors come to national parks to enjoy the natural soundscape (91 percent) as come to view the scenery (93 percent) (Report on the Effects of Aircraft Overflights on the National Park System, Table 6.1.
 1995).